Allucinazioni ipnagogiche

 What are hypnagogic hallucinations?

-Hypnagogic or hypnopompic hallucinations are visual, tactile, auditory, or other sensory events, usually brief but occasionally prolonged, that occur at the transition from wakefulness to sleep (hypnagogic) or from sleep to wakefulness (hypnopompic).
+Hypnagogic or hypnopompic hallucinations are visual, tactile, auditory, or other sensory events, usually brief but occasionally prolonged, that occur at the transition from wakefulness to sleep (hypnagogic) or from sleep to wakefulness (hypnopompic).1

-A UK study had 37% of the sample reported experiencing hypnagogic hallucinations, and 12.5% reported hypnopompic hallucinations4 .
-Both types of hallucinations were significantly more common among subjects with symptoms of insomnia, excessive daytime sleepiness or mental disorders.
+A UK study showed that 37% of the sample reported experiencing hypnagogic hallucinations, and 12.5% reported hypnopompic hallucinations.5 Both types of hallucinations were significantly more common among subjects with symptoms of insomnia, excessive daytime sleepiness or mental disorders.

-A recent study had a prevalence for hallucinations in the auditory domain (the least common type) at 6.8%, whereas 12.3% reported multimodal hallucinations, and 32.2% indicated out-of-body experiences at the onset/offset of sleep5 .
+The same study showed that, of the hallucinations reported, 6.8% of people had hallucinations in the auditory domain, whereas 12.3% reported multimodal hallucinations, and 32.2% indicated out-of-body experiences at the onset/offset of sleep.6

 Risk factors for hypnagogic hallucinations

-Tricyclic antidepressants have been reported to be associated with hypnagogic and hypnopompic hallucinations7 .
+Antidepressants have been reported to be associated with hypnagogic and hypnopompic hallucinations.
+Both SSRIs and tricyclics have been implicated.10

 Hypnagogic hallucinations symptoms

-Hypnagogic hallucinations can occur at the onset of sleep, either by day or at night.
-They are usually quite vivid and visual.
+Hypnagogic hallucinations occur at the onset of sleep, either by day or at night.

 Visual hallucinations usually consist of simple forms such as coloured circles or parts of objects that may be constant or changing in size.
 A formed image of an animal or a person may appear and it is often in colour.

-Auditory hallucinations are common but other senses are seldom involved.
 Auditory hallucinations can range from a few sounds to an elaborate melody.
-Threats or criticism are also reported.
+Speech is also reported.

 Another type of hallucination that is sometimes reported at the onset of sleep involves elementary cenesthopathic feelings (such as experiencing picking, rubbing, or light touching), changes in location of body parts (such as an arm or a leg), or feelings of levitation or extracorporeal experiences (like moving the body in space or floating above the bed) that may be quite elaborate.